trilitech/tezos-developer-docs/src/pages/advanced-topics/formal-verification/coq/index.md

 lastUpdated: 30th June 2023
 ---
 # The Coq language
 As mentioned on the [Inria website](http://coq.inria.fr), **Coq** is a formal proof management system.
 It provides a formal language to write mathematical definitions, executable algorithms and theorems together with an environment for semi-interactive development of machine-checked proofs.
-Typical applications include the certification of properties of programming languages (e.g. the CompCert compiler certification project, the Verified Software Toolchain for verification of C programs, or the Iris framework for concurrent separation logic), the formalization of mathematics (e.g. the full formalization of the Feit-Thompson theorem, or homotopy type theory), and teaching.
+Typical applications include the certification of properties of programming languages (e.g., the CompCert compiler certification project, the Verified Software Toolchain for verification of C programs, or the Iris framework for concurrent separation logic), the formalization of mathematics (e.g., the full formalization of the Feit-Thompson theorem, or homotopy type theory), and teaching.

 *For more information, please read the [Coq documentation](https://coq.inria.fr/documentation).*